-Notice of the aggregate nominal amount of Notes, the issue price of Notes and any other terms and conditions not contained herein which are applicable to each issue of Notes will be set out in final terms (each the "Final Terms") which will be attached to the relevant form of Note (see "Forms of Notes").
+Notice of the aggregate nominal amount of Notes, the issue price of Notes and any other terms and conditions not contained herein which are applicable to each issue of Notes will be set out in a final terms document (the form of which is containd herein) (each the "Final Terms") which will be attached to the relevant form of Note (see "Forms of Notes").
 Each Final Terms will be supplemental to and must be read in conjunction with the full terms and conditions of the Notes, which are set out in the form of Note (as appropriate).
 The relevant Final Terms are also a summary of the terms and conditions of the Notes for the purposes of listing.
 Copies of each Final Terms containing details of each particular issue of Notes will be available from the specified office set out below of the Issue and Paying Agent (as defined below).

 The Issuer has confirmed to the Dealers that the information contained or incorporated by reference in the Information Memorandum is true, accurate and complete in all material respects and is not misleading and there are no other facts in relation thereto the omission of which would in the context of the Programme or the issue of the relevant Notes make any statement in the Information Memorandum misleading in any material respect, and all reasonable enquiries have been made to verify the foregoing and the opinions and intentions expressed therein are honestly held and, in relation to each issue of Notes agreed as contemplated in the Dealer Agreement to be issued and subscribed, the Information Memorandum together with the relevant Final Terms contains all the information which is material in the context of the issue of such Notes.
+For the avoidance of doubt, unless specifically incorporated by reference into this Information Memorandum, information contained on any website referred to in this Information Memorandum does not form part of this Information Memorandum.